Meredith L. Chivers, PhD, CPsych

 Department of Psychology

 62 Arch Street, Kingston, Ontario, Canada

 The SageLab is a research laboratory in the Psychology Department at Queen’s University.
 We are a group of psychological scientists interested in understanding the intersection between gender and sexuality as it pertains to sexual attractions, sexual desire and arousal, and sexual functioning.

 We conduct basic research, such as examining sexual responses in the laboratory, and clinical research, such as understanding factors that contribute to healthy sexual functioning.
 Although some of our studies may focus on a particular gender or sexual orientation, the SageLab is an environment that supports people of all sexual orientations, gender identities, and gender expressions.
 We also work to challenge the invisibility and silencing faced by Lesbian, Gay, Bisexual, Transsexual, Transgender, Two-Spirit, Intersex, Queer, Questioning, and Asexual people, as well as inform the discourse around sexual responses for all people.

 If you are interested in participating in one of our research studies, click here.

 We are always interested in recruiting enthusiastic and dedicated people to assist with our research.
 If you are interested in undergraduate or graduate studies in the SageLab, or in getting involved as a research volunteer, click here for information on how to apply.
-We are currently seeking volunteers for the 2016-2017 academic year.

 To receive updates and information about Sagelab research, including opportunities to participate in research, media coverage of research, and current events about gender and sexuality, follow us on Twitter or like our lab Facebook page.